 Most recently Ms Stubbs was General Manager of Retail Leasing at Stockland and prior to this she held property management, sales and marketing roles at Lend Lease, Fairfax, Network Ten and Unilever.

 Ms Stubbs' skills also include mergers and acquisitions, capital markets, governance, risk management and compliance.

-She is a member of the Remuneration Committee, the Nomination Committee, the Audit & Risk Committee and the Independent Board Committee.
+She is a member of the Remuneration Committee, the Nomination Committee and the Audit & Risk Committee.